giuseppedistasi/android-smart-contact-extractor/README.md

     compile 'io.reactivex.rxjava2:rxjava:2.0.0'
     compile 'io.reactivex.rxjava2:rxandroid:2.0.0'

-Import all content of package com.gds.extractor in your project
+Add all content of package com.gds.extractor in your project

 For Android 6.+ you need to ask permission for access contacts runtime